 How to help prevent people from finding me online

 Many sites on the Internet that are capable of finding people using their phone number or full name are relying on their information from public records.
-These records can include anything from bankruptcy, court, marriage, divorce, etc. Unfortunately, any site that is gathering its information from public records will pull your name, number, or address from these records.
+These records can include bankruptcy, court, marriage, or divorce.
+Unfortunately, any site that is gathering its information from public records will pull your name, number, or address from these records.
 Below are some steps and removal pages you can visit to help remove yourself from these pages.

 Verify company's privacy policies